 read more

 Cucumis sativus (54 days) Open-pollinated.
-Green smooth thin-skinned fruits are juicy, refreshingly cool, enjoyably mild and almost completely...
+Smooth thin-skinned fruits are juicy, refreshingly cool, enjoyably mild and almost completely free of the bitterness common in American slicers.

 read more